tommililja/Farse/README.md

 ### From string

-Parsing a string to a Json.
+Parsing a string to Json.

 ```fsharp
 let json =